McLeodganj – Amazing 5 days in Himachal

 After a heavy lunch, we started driving towards our destination McLeodganj.
 The road was curvy though good.
 I was at the wheels as we still had around 170 km of driving left.
 Google maps showed we’d reach by 18.45 hrs, which was quite comfortable.
 Little did we know what awaited us ahead.
 Finally, just before entering McLeodganj, we saw a dimly lit wine shop which was working overtime on 31st December.
 We bought our quota of booze and headed in the city to our hotel.

-However, when we were about to reach hotel, around 3 km before, there was a huge traffic jam on this jungle road which was quite narrow and opened up at McLeodganj’s main market before turning to Bhagsu.
+However, when we were about to reach the hotel in McLeodganj, around 3 km before, there was a huge traffic jam on this jungle road which was quite narrow and opened up at McLeodganj’s main market before turning to Bhagsu.
 Google maps showed blue ironically.
 Perhaps, it was drunk too, just like everyone on 31st night.
-It took us more than 2 hrs to cover a distance of barely 3 km…and by the time we reached hotel, it was almost 9pm.
+It took us more than 2 hrs to cover a distance of barely 3 km…and by the time we reached the hotel, it was almost 9 pm.
 Had our butter chicken been alive, it would have died of hunger again.

 McLeodganj / Dharamshala / Bhagsunath

 The hotel room was nice and cozy and we could see glittering Bhagsu town down the slope, dressed up like a bride for 31st night… loud music was playing at a distance.
 The entire town was waiting for the gong to strike at 12 o’clock.
 However, our focus was unwavering.
 We had tasks to do… the rum bottle and butter kukkad were silently screaming for our company now.
 We celebrated the New Year in our style.
 After the chicken and 2-3 drinks, the town looked so quiet and even the lights seemed to fade away.
 We don’t remember when we slept.
 We stepped into 2017 peacefully sleeping.